 You can learn a lot about the way a person feels just by looking at her face.
 Researchers have identified eight specific facial expressions that are consistent across cultures and languages around the world.
-The latest addition to this list was added in March of 2016, and it is called the "not face."
+The latest addition to this list came in 2016.
+We're talking about the "not face."

-The "not face" is a combination of anger, disgust, and contempt, and is expressed on the face when a person doesn't like something.
+The "not face" is a combination of anger, disgust, and contempt, and is expressed when a person doesn't like something.
 "To our knowledge, this is the first evidence that the facial expressions we use to communicate negative moral judgment have been compounded into a unique, universal part of language," said Aleix Martinez, a cognitive scientist and professor at Ohio State University.
 The "not face" joins the list of the seven already-known universal facial expressions: disgust, anger, contempt, happiness, sadness, surprise, and fear.
-See what the first seven expressions look like in the video below.